-The required disclosure is provided in the Financial Statements, which are publicly available on SEDAR at www.sedar.com.
+The required disclosure is provided in the Financial Statements, which are publicly available on SEDAR+ at www.sedarplus.ca.

 1.13 FINANCIAL INSTRUMENTS AND OTHER INSTRUMENTS

 The carrying amounts of cash, amounts receivable, marketable securities, accounts payable and accrued liabilities, balance due to a related party, and director's loan approximate their fair values due to their short-term nature.